sapphi-red/artichokie/README.md

 - calling functions in the main thread from the worker
 - falling back to run the code in the main thread

+> [!NOTE]
+> The [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) is used to pass the values between the worker thread and the main thread.
+Some object properties may be dropped because of that.
+If needed, you can serialize the vaules manually before returning on the worker thread side.

 ## Examples

 ```js